AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_ios.md

 ### Manage user avatar

-The Agora Chat SDK only supports storing the URL address of the avatar file, but not the file itself.
-To manage user avatar, you need to use a third-party file storage service.
+The Agora Chat SDK only supports storing the URL address of the avatar file rather than the file itself.
+To manage user avatars, you need to use a third-party file storage service.

 To implement user avatar management in your app, take the following steps:

 1. Upload the avator file to the third-party file storage service.
 Once the file is successfully uploaded, you get a URL address of the avatar file.
 2. Set the `avatarUrl` parameter in user attributes as the URL address of the avatar file.
-3. To display the avatar, call `fetchUserInfoByUserId` to retrieve the URL of the avatar file and then render the image on the local UI.
+3. To display the avatar, call `fetchUserInfoByUserId` to retrieve the URL of the avatar file, and then render the image on the local UI.

 ### Create and send a namecard using user attributes